davelukas/davelukas.net/writing.md

 The reason for our separation and subsequent divorce is over a period of 3-4 years, we evolved from being a husband and wife into friends and roommates.
 The romantic connection was gone and it was not coming back.
 So rather than stay in a loveless marriage for another 30-40 years, it was time to admit the truth and begin the process of moving on.

-We both weren’t getting what we wanted out of the marriage and longed for something we knew we couldn’t give each other.
+[tag: next]We both weren’t getting what we wanted out of the marriage and longed for something we knew we couldn’t give each other.
 It was a mutual decision and one that had been discussed openly for years.
 I deserve to have the love and connection I want and realizing I wasn’t going to get it in my marriage was a big hurdle to clear.
 We’ve remained friends to this day and I hope for our children's sake it stays that way.
 The legal process of my divorce has begun and will be over soon.

 Those are the facts.
 The truth.
 The story I’ve hidden from you.
 There’s so much more to my story, but first you need the facts.